Windy Arbour: History

 The name of the area was originally Irish Na Glasáin, "the green land"; this was anglicised as 'Glassons'.
 The name Windy Harbour or Sandy Arbour was later applied, referring to a landing-point on the River Slang.
 A starch mill was formerly located there.
-"Arbour" once had the meaning “grass plot, lawn, garden”; it is possible that the name was intended as a direct translation of glasáin.
+"Arbour" once had the meaning "grass plot, lawn, garden"; it is possible that the name was intended as a direct translation of glasáin.

 Perhaps the most famous person to live in Windy Arbour was Irish patriot Robert Emmet, who grew up in The Casino, a manor house that is now known as Emmet House, where the Secretariat of Secondary schools in Ireland is currently housed.
-It is located next to the Catholic church on Bird Avenue and was formerly known as Carton House.
+It is located next to the Church of the Miraculous Medal on Bird Avenue and was formerly known as Carton House.

 The Central Mental Hospital is located beside the village and was built c.1850.
 The hospital provides treatment in high, low, and medium-security conditions.
 Patients are referred by the courts, the prisons and local hospitals for both assessment and residential treatment.